iElric/Fighting-the-Landlord/Project Report.md

 ### Calculate Score

 The base point of a game is 5 which means if the landlord wins, he or she will get 10 points as a reward while the other two peasants will lose 5 points each.
 For each bomb that occurred in this game, the base point will be multiplied by 2.
 For example,  if 3 bombs have been played in this game, then the landlord will get 80 points and each peasant will lose 40 points.
-This rule can make the game more exciting and affect the gameplay (you don’t want to play bombs without careful thinking).
+This rule can make the game more exciting and affect the game play (you don’t want to play bombs without careful thinking).

 ## Challenges and Solutions